 Smaller than neighbouring Modena and Bologna, Parma is easy to discover on foot (or bicycle) and full of fabulous food and fashion shops as well as impressive cultural landmarks.
 It’s the first stop on my Italian food and wine tour of Emilia-Romagna and a fabulous introduction to Italy’s food valley.
-Here are five of the things I love most about Emilia-Romagna’s capital city and enjoy sharing with guests on my gourmet tours of northern Italy.
+Here are some of the things I love most about Emilia-Romagna’s capital city.

 Stay in Parma Palazzo dalla Rosa Prati

 This 13th-century, sienna-coloured palazzo on cobbled Piazza Duomo is home to the Dalla Rosa Prati Marquises, whose private residence is on the first floor.
-It’s where we always stay on my Parma food tours.
-Right outside the door is the sparkling cream and pink Veronese marble of the rare 12th-century baptistery with its stunning frescoed cupola.
+It’s where I always stay in Parma.
+Right outside the door is the sparkling cream and pink Veronese marble of the rare 12th-century baptistery with its stunning frescoed cupola and beside that the beautiful Duomo with a cupola painted by Correggio.

 I was drawn to this tiny trattoria down a cobbled alley by the quirky photos on the walls (a COVID project to keep the owners sane).
 Fabrizio is the most welcoming host and his wife Antonella is a wonderful cook, making beautiful fresh pasta daily with love and care.
 The food is simple, classic and delicious, but the real beauty lies in the warmth of the personalised service.
 It’s small, so book ahead or join my Parma food tour.

 This is my kind of wine bar!
 Sit at a stool around the outside barrels, tell one of the friendly staff what you like and let them choose for you from their awesome range of natural and boutique wines.
-They always find a wine to match each person’s taste on my Parma tours.
-It’s ideal for aperacena too (aperitivo that rolls into dinner) with excellent open sandwiches and plates of superior salumi and cheese.
+They always find a wine to match each person’s taste.
+It’s ideal for apericena too (aperitivo that rolls into dinner) with excellent open sandwiches and plates of superior salumi and cheese.

 Built entirely from wood, Parma’s spectacular 17th century baroque theatre was the prototype for modern playhouse theatres.
 Largely destroyed by Allied bombing in WWII, and faithfully restored from original plans, its U-shaped rows of bench seating topped with ornate arches is an impressive site.